apalache-mc/apalache/docs/src/apalache/config.md

 ## Supported keys

-An absent default of “none” means that the value is genuinely optional.
+In the table below, a default of "none" means that the value is optional.

 | Group         | Key                  | Description                                                  | JSON type                    | Default / values                            |
 |---------------|----------------------|--------------------------------------------------------------|------------------------------|---------------------------------------------|